anton-k/reader-pattern-servant-app/README.md

 keep them separate and we will bring stronger bound that will prevent changes from being local and flexible.

-I think that this is where software engeneering stops to look like a science and starts to look like like an Art.
+I think that this is where software engeneering stops to look like a Science and starts to look like like an Art.
 There is no right answer to this.
 We should balance it as we grow and our app grows.
 Some interfaces can be reused and we might want to solidify them to not to copy over and over.